one of our costumer's review about our workshop ჩვენი ერთ-ერთი მომხმარებლის მიმოხილვა ვორქშოპის შესახებ

 So earlier this year, I took an enamel class at the Embassy and wrote about it here.
 Sometime late spring, the CLO office (which coordinated the class), switched to an organization from the Tserovani IDP settlement.

 An IDP settlement is for Internally Displaced Persons.
-Tserovani is a settlement for people displaced from the South Ossetia area of Georgia during the 2008 War.
+Tserovani is a settlement for people displaced from the Tskhinvali Region area of Georgia during the 2008 War.
 About 7000 people live in this settlement (note the red roofed houses go on practically forever).

 With the help of the Peace Corps, some women from the village have established a social enterprise, Ikorta, that leads a hands-on enamel jewelry workshop (I totally stole that wording from their info sheet).